 - Preheat oven to 300°F.

 - Rinse and dry the kale.
-Remove the stems, and tear or cut into large pieces.
-In a bowl, toss with 2 tablespoons olive oil.
+Chop the kale into large pieces.
+In a bowl, toss the kale with the olive oil.

 - Line two baking sheets with parchment paper.
 Place kale leaves on the sheet in a single layer.
 Sprinkle with smoky chipotle paprika or other spice of choice (add kosher salt if it is not already incorporated in your spice mix).
 Bake for about 20 minutes until crisp.
 Cool slightly before serving.
 Chips can be stored for several days in an airtight container after cooling completely; take care when storing, as they are a bit fragile.